kubernetes/kubernetes/docs/proposals/multi-platform.md

  - The `GO15VENDOREXPERIMENT` was started.
 We switched from `Godeps/_workspace` to the native `vendor/` in [this PR](https://github.com/kubernetes/kubernetes/pull/24242).
  - It's not required to pre-build the whole standard library `std` when cross-compliling.
 [Details](#prebuilding-the-standard-library-std)
  - Builds are approximately twice as slow as earlier.
 That affects the CI.
 [Details](#releasing)
  - The native Go DNS resolver will suffice in the most situations.
-This makes static linking easier.
+This makes static linking much easier.

 All release notes for Go 1.5 [are here](https://golang.org/doc/go1.5)

 Go 1.6 didn't introduce as many changes as Go 1.5 did, but here are some of note:
- - It should perform a little bit better than Go 1.5
+ - It should perform a little bit better than Go 1.5.
- - `linux/mips64` and `linux/mips64le` were added as ports.
+ - `linux/mips64` and `linux/mips64le` were added as new ports.
  - Go < 1.6.2 for `ppc64le` had [bugs in it](https://github.com/kubernetes/kubernetes/issues/24922).

 All release notes for Go 1.6 [are here](https://golang.org/doc/go1.6)

-In Kubernetes 1.2, the only supported go version was `1.4.2`, so `linux/arm` was the only possible extra architecture: [#19769](https://github.com/kubernetes/kubernetes/pull/19769).
+In Kubernetes 1.2, the only supported Go version was `1.4.2`, so `linux/arm` was the only possible extra architecture: [#19769](https://github.com/kubernetes/kubernetes/pull/19769).
-In Kubernetes 1.3, [we upgraded to Go 1.6](https://github.com/kubernetes/kubernetes/pull/22149), so now it's possible to build Kubernetes for even more multiple architectures [#23931](https://github.com/kubernetes/kubernetes/pull/23931).
+In Kubernetes 1.3, [we upgraded to Go 1.6](https://github.com/kubernetes/kubernetes/pull/22149), which made it possible to build Kubernetes for even more architectures [#23931](https://github.com/kubernetes/kubernetes/pull/23931).

 #### The `sync/atomic` bug on 32-bit platforms